 Best for: adventurers and beach snobs

-To see the wilder side of France, fly to Corsica, a spectacularly scenic island off the coast of Cannes with an identity entirely its own.
-Start your engine in the north near Calvi with the mountains at your back.
+To see the wilder side of France, fly to Corsica, a spectacularly scenic island off the coast of Cannes with an identity all of its own.
+Start your engine in the north near Calvi, with the mountains at your back.
 Arm yourself with a picnic of local charcuterie and cheese and head up for a hike.
-End the day at lovely Aregno Beach to wash it all off.
+End the day at lovely Aregno beach to wash it all off.
+Drive north into Patrimonio wine country to taste complex Corsican varietals.
+From there, head deeper into the rugged, untamed interior, roamed by wild boar and punctuated by mountains, to explore swathes of forest and the ramparts that surround the town of Corte.
+Stop in the Musée de la Corse, set in a 15th-century citadel, then head south to bask on the beach at U Capu Biancu.
+Allow someone else to take the wheel and hire a boat to explore the rocky wonder of the untouched Lavezzi Islands – the southernmost point of France.